 Previously, Barbara worked for the Automobile Club of Southern California for 38 years.
 She filled a variety of positions involving research and administrative duties relating to customer's requests.
 She has also assisted in several of campaigns over the years, ranging from local mayor and judge campaigns, to state assembly and state senate campaigns.

 Born in Whittier, California, Barbara now resides in Lancaster with her husband of 35 years, Douglas.
 They have two adult children, Adam and Trena, and son-in-law, Waseem.
 Barbara was chosen as a 2014 Honorary Commander at Edwards Air Force Base for the 445th Flight Test Operations.
 Outside of the office, Barbara leads a women's Bible study and enjoys quilting.

-As Communications Director, David Duran serves as the media liaison for Board Member Runner and manages all print and electronic communications.
-David also oversees the Board Member's legislative agenda and communicates with legislative staff on policy issues.
+As Communications Director, David Duran serves as a media liaison for Board Member Runner and manages his communications to taxpayers.

 Since then he has served as a staff member in the State Capitol for three other legislators including Assembly members Patricia Bates and John J. Benoit, and Senator Bob Dutton.
 He also served as the director of communications for a national non-profit.

 David was born and raised in Minnesota.
-He moved to California to attend college at Claremont McKenna College.
-He graduated Magna Cum Laude with a Bachelor of Arts degree in politics, philosophy, and economics.
+He moved to California to attend college at Claremont McKenna College, where he graduated Magna Cum Laude with a Bachelor of Arts degree in politics, philosophy, and economics.

 In addition to working for Board Member Runner, David serves as a deacon and teaches Sunday school at his church.
 He is also the founder of CalOpinion.com.
 David and his wife, Christina, have seven children.